jeqo/jeqo.github.io-src/content/posts/2022-05-11-kafka-quotas/index.md

     7. /config/clients/<client-id>
     8. /config/clients/<default>

-If `user` principal is enough to identify clients, then use (*) 6. first, for all/default users; and 3. for specific users.
+If `user` principal is enough to identify clients (approach 1.), then use (*) 6. first, for all/default users; and 3. for specific users.

-On the other hand, if user principal is shared and quotas apply per component, the use (**) 5. first, for all applications; and 2. for all components under a user principal.
+On the other hand, if user principal is shared and quotas apply per component (approach 2.), the use (**) 5. first, for all applications; and 2. for all components under a user principal.

 The purpose of the initial quota for all users (*) or for all components (**) is to define the default SLA for Kafka applications.
 In a multi-tenant environment, this is very useful.